jessigu/cat-tinder/README.md

 Testing completed in Jest & Enzyme for React.
 Validation testing for Rails model in rspec.
 Ability to CRD complete.
-Update feature will be included in future updates.
 Used React Bootstrap.

+Todo:
+- Update feature
+- Cat component
+- Modal for each cat